Go back

 About the author

-Brad LaPorte
+Brad LaPorte headshot

 Chief Marketing Officer

 Brad LaPorte is a seasoned cybersecurity expert and former military officer specializing in cybersecurity and military intelligence for the United States military and allied forces.
 With a distinguished career at Gartner as a top-rated research analyst, Brad was instrumental in establishing key industry categories such as Attack Surface Management (ASM), Extended Detection & Response (XDR), Digital Risk Protection (DRP), and the foundational elements of Continuous Threat Exposure Management (CTEM).
-His forward-thinking approach led to the inception of Secureworks’ MDR service and the EDR product Red Cloak—industry firsts.
+His forward-thinking approach led to the inception of Secureworks’ MDR service and the EDR product Red Cloakโ€”industry firsts.
 At IBM, he spearheaded the creation of the Endpoint Security Portfolio, as well as MDR, Vulnerability Management, Threat Intelligence, and Managed SIEM offerings, further solidifying his reputation as a visionary in cybersecurity solutions years ahead of its time.
+He is based in Morphisecโ€™s New York office at 122 Grand St, New York, NY.

 Stay up-to-date